Code-Institute-Submissions/Marshmello88-fullstack_project/README.md

 - When adding a product to favorites include some type of heart animation

-- Responsive on more devices
+- Responsive on more devices (also in landscape mode)

 - Newsletter error (when an incorrect email address is entered) is currently unstyled (ran out of time).
-So will fix that in the future.
+Am awate and will fix that in the future.

-- Currently also a slight issue with the styling of product detail page where a user is not logged in.
-Blue line is displayed where the text "please sign in to leave a review" is.
+- Currently also a slight issue with the styling of product detail page where a user is not logged in :( Blue line is displayed where the text "please sign in to leave a review" is.
 This is not a conscious styling choice : D

-- Remove icon on favorites page should have a white background so as to not blend into the rest of the image.
+- "Remove" icon on favorites page should have a white background so as to not blend into the rest of the image.
 Will also be fixed.
+That or it needs to be placed somewhere else it doesn't fit the rest of the page atm.

+- Front page could look a bit better on phones, my mistake was that I didn't start off with bootstrap right away.
+So for FP I had to adjust everything via media queries, which cost me a lot of time.

 # Main Tools/Frameworks